alitariq4589/mkdocs_check/mkdocs_src/docs/Software_Developer_Guide.md

 ### Configurations inside Cloud-V

-_**Note:** Currently users are not able to see or modify build configuration inside Jenkins, that is currently managed by administrator.
-Users are requested to inform administrator about how they want their repository configured._
+_**Note:** Currently users are not able to see or modify pipeline build configuration inside Jenkins, that is currently managed by administrator.
+Users are requested to inform administrator about how they want their pipeline configured._

 Cloud-V supports webhooks which can trigger the job from external sources such as GitHub.
 They work in a way such that, if a specified branch is committed or if a pull request is created, the specified job build starts running depending upon the trigger event which is set in build's configuration in Cloud-V.